TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     adminui0 10.99.99.31 10.88.88.3
     ```

-   We can now access access the operations portal, "SDC ADMINUI", in a web
-   browser on the host computer at https://10.88.88.3/ .
+   You can now access the Operations Portal (SDC ADMINUI) in a web browser on the host computer at <https://10.88.88.3>.

 2. Set up CloudAPI